 Day 2 Great Southern

 Spend the day exploring Albany and surrounds.
 If you’re visiting on the weekend, be sure to stop by the famous Albany Farmers Market to fill your picnic basket with fruit and vegetables picked from nearby farms.
+Our tip: plan your trip around Taste Great Southern food and wine festival in March 2021 for a real foodie treat.

 Day 3 Great Southern to Southern Forests and Valleys